tordevries/debuggr/README.md

 https://yourdomain.com/debuggr.php?file=https://github.com/tordevries/debuggr

-Note: Remote scraping requires the PHP cURL libraries to be installed on your server, which they commonly are.
-However, Debuggr can only scrape what is publicly accessible through any web browser, so it cannot read any server-side code remotely (e.g. PHP and other files); it cannot access pages/files that require passwords; and some sites block such scraping.
+_Note: Remote scraping requires the PHP cURL libraries to be installed on your server, which they commonly are.
+However, Debuggr can only scrape what is publicly accessible through any web browser, so it cannot read any server-side code remotely (e.g. PHP and other files); it cannot access pages/files that require passwords; and some sites block such scraping._

----
+With both local and remote files, Debuggr attempts to recognize and render image, audio, and video formats in a usable format: images and video are displayed visually, and audio and video are displayed with HTML5 player controls.

-## Using Debuggr
+#### Menus and Options

 Debuggr's navigation bar along the bottom lists the current filename or URL with a reload icon.
 It also offers two menus: the Files menu in the lower left corner, and the Options menu in the lower right.

 <img alt="Screenshot of Debuggr examining itself" src="https://raw.githubusercontent.com/tordevries/debuggr/main/images/debuggr-screenshot.png" style="width: 100%; height: auto;" />

-_Screenshot of Debuggr examining its own code, which it can do if the preventAccessToThisFile configuration is set to false._
+_Screenshot of Debuggr examining its own code, which is possible when the_ preventAccessToThisFile _setting is_ false.

 The Files menu offers these commands:
 - **Reload File**.
 Checks if the file and/or menu has been updated, and if so, reloads new data via AJAX.
 Remote URLs are always reloaded.